Boston Irish Wolfhounds: Recruiting

 The Wolfhounds have been able to provide hospitality, housing, and career opportunities for players coming to Boston to play for the Hounds.
 This is one of the reasons they have been able to maintain success on the field.
 The team is composed of Americans, but there is also a large contingent of foreigners.
-Many countries are represented Australia, England, New Zealand, Fiji, and Wales.
+Many countries are represented Australia, France, England, New Zealand, Fiji, and Wales.

 BIWRFC has established relationships with local high school and college sides, which become feeder teams for the Wolfhounds.
 This allows the Wolfhounds to maintain a large player pool of young athletes.
 Members of the Wolfhounds have coached Northeastern University RFC, a nationally ranked Division I college side, Boston College, Harvard University, MIT and University of Notre Dame.
 Wolfhounds players also coach the Boston collegiate select-side All-Star team, which won the NERFU collegiate all-star tournament last spring.
 The Wolfhounds also coach Boston College High School RFC, which is perennially one of the best high school teams in the country, as well as Belmont High School Rugby which is four time MIAA state champions.
 Wolfhound alumni also coach at The College of the Holy Cross.

 In recent years, the Wolfhounds have sent some of these young collegiate athletes abroad to gain experience by playing professionally.
 As of April 2006, there are two Wolfhounds playing in the NPC league in New Zealand.

 As of April 2006, members of the Wolfhounds include a current USA Rugby U19 National Team player, two former U19 National Team players, and the current captain of the USA Rugby Collegiate All-Star team.

 The Wolfhounds were a key player in organizing the Boston Rugby Consortium which consists of all NERFU clubs in the city of Boston.
 The club lent their administrative expertise to secure practice pitches from the city's Parks and Recreation department on a regular basis for the clubs.
 They have also initiated several coaching clinics and courses to build rugby in the Boston area among all clubs.